ElektraInitiative/libelektra/src/plugins/spec/README.md

 * `ERROR` yields an error when a conflict occurres
 * `WARNING` adds a warning when a conflict occurres
 * `INFO` adds a metakey `logs/spec/info` which can be used by logging plugins
-* `IGNORE` ignores the conflict
+* `IGNORE` ignores the conflict, this is the default value

 ### CONFLICTS ###

 * Invalid array `member`: an invalid array key has been detected. e.g. `/#abc`
 * Out of `range`: the array has more or less elements than specified by the `array` option.
 * Invalid number of subkeys `count`: a key matching a `_` expression has more or less subkeys than specified by the `required` option.
-* Conflicting metadata `conflict`: the metakey that's supposed to be added already exists.
+* Conflicting metadata `collision`: the metakey that's supposed to be added already exists.
 * Missing keys `missing`: the key structure doesn't contain the required subkeys flagged with the `require` metakey in the `spec` namespace.
 * Invalid keys `invalid`: keys that are subkeys of an invalid array member. e.g. `/#abc/key`